How to apply for accreditation

 - IPART assesses the application and may request further information to make sure all requirements have been met

-- IPART informs you of the outcome typically within 3 months of the application being accepted.
+- IPART informs you of the outcome typically within 3 months of the application being accepted as complete.

 Read the application guide to know what is involved, then click through to find out how to apply for each calculation method.

 Application Guide V1.0 July 2014396.61KB PDF FileV1.0 July 2014.

 The Application Guide describes the process of applying for accreditation.
 The requirements listed in this guide must be addressed using the Application Form Part A.

 Preparing to apply

 Before applying to become an Accredited Certificate Provider you should: